- Health Insurance and Managed Care (B) Committee

-- Gather and share information, best practices, experience and data to inform and support health innovation at teh state and national levels, including, but not limited to, state flexibility options throught the ACA and other health insurance-related policy initiatives.
+- Gather and share information, best practices, experience and data to inform and support health innovation at the state and national levels, including, but not limited to, state flexibility options through the ACA and other health insurance-related policy initiatives.

 - Explore sources and methods for state insurance regulators to obtain data to inform health reform initiatives.